 Staff Compensation Study

-UTSA is engaged in a university-wide staff compensation study in partnership with WTW, a global consulting leader recognized for their work with numerous higher education institutions.
-Together, we will develop a competitive strategy as part of our commitment to ensure that our compensation packages are reflective of the value our talented staff bring to the institution.
+UTSA has engaged in a university-wide staff compensation study in partnership with WTW, a global consulting leader recognized for their work with numerous higher education institutions.
+Together, we are developing a competitive strategy as part of our commitment to ensure that our compensation packages are reflective of the value our talented staff bring to the institution.
 By analyzing market trends, industry standards and internal benchmarks, we can ensure our compensation packages are equitable, competitive and aligned with our strategic destination to make UTSA an innovative place to work, learn and discover.

 The work with WTW on the compensation study was expected to be completed in late fall 2024.
-Through this work, opportunities for a deeper analysis were identified and to ensure a thorough and comprehensive study, we have extended the timeline and our work with WTW.
-We will be sharing additional information in the spring.
-If you have questions about the study, please contact us.
+Through this work, opportunities for a deeper analysis were identified.
+To ensure a thorough and comprehensive study, the timeline and our work with WTW was extended.
+Additional information was shared in the August 19, 2025 communication regarding Total Rewards Strategies for Fiscal Year 2026.

 Project Scope